SINGLE DAY 4WD TAG-ALONG

 The Kopuwai tour allows visitors to not only visit but to experience this remote and wild region first hand.
 A genuine New Zealand high country adventure away from mainstream tourism.
 Please see the videos to get a better understanding of the shear remoteness and beauty of this area.

-From Queenstown we head west through the Kawarau Gorge past Cromwell and Lake Dunstan to historic Clyde, where we have time to grab a coffee and see Clyde Dam up close.
-From Alexandra we start climbing steeply to 1682m, providing commanding views over Central Otago, and the 26-metre rock, Kopuwai, also known as the Obelisk or Old Man Rock.
+From Queenstown we head west through the Kawarau Gorge to historic Bannockburn.
+From Bannockburn we start climbing steeply to 1280m on the Duffers Saddle Road, providing commanding views over Lake Dunstan and Cromwell.
 This area has an average annual temperature close to zero degrees Celsius.
 As a result the ranges are dotted with distinctive schist rock tors and bisected by fields of freeze-thaw hummocks and mounds, creating a wave-like effect across the slopes and basins.
 The ground cover is dwarf, tundra-like vegetation of wind- blasted cushion plants.
 The low growing dracophyllum plant dominates these areas, along with several mountain daisies.
 The area is rich in Maori and European history.
-You can find native flora typical for the windy, mountainous region, and observe a variety of birdlife.
+You can find native flora typical for the windy, mountainous region, and observe a variety of bird life.
 The Old Man Range is a sub-alpine island for lizards and invertebrates.

-We negotiate the old gold mining tracks and trails traversing the Old Man and Old Woman Ranges which run from north-west to south- east, creating a rain shadow that blocks and absorbs southerly fronts, making Central Otago New Zealand’s driest area.
-Attaining the height of 1740m we start travelling through the Kopuwai Conservation area, with stunning Central Otago vistas on our right, and the Nevis Valley and Hector Mountains on our left.
+We negotiate the old gold mining tracks and trails traversing the Old Woman and Old Man Ranges which run from north-west to south- east, creating a rain shadow that blocks and absorbs southerly fronts, making Central Otago New Zealand’s driest area.
+Attaining the height of 1740m we start travelling through the Kopuwai Conservation area, with stunning Central Otago vistas on our left, and the Nevis Valley and Hector Mountains on our right.

 We offer discounts off the standard price with the following.